evkx/evkx.github.io/content/technology/charging/connectors/_index.md

         <img src="https://media.evkx.net/multimedia/technology/charging/connectors/nacs_2_st.jpg"
         alt="NACS connector / Tesla connector" title="NACS connector / Tesla connector">
     </a>
-    <figcaption><h4>NACS connector / Tesla connector compared with CCS combo 1</h4></figcaption>
+    <figcaption><h4>NACS connector / Tesla connector compared with CCS Combo 1</h4></figcaption>
 </figure>

 ### CHAdeMO

-This is the standard Level 3 charging connector for most Japanese EVs, such as Nissan, Mitsubishi, and Toyota.
-It stands for CHArge de MOve and was created by a consortium of Japanese companies and organizations.
-It has a round shape with two large DC pins and two small communication pins.
+CHAdeMO is the standard Level 3 charging connector for most Japanese EVs, such as Nissan, Mitsubishi, and Toyota.
+It stood for CHArge de MOve and was created by a consortium of Japanese companies and organizations.
+It is round, with two large DC pins and two small communication pins.
 It can deliver up to 62.5 kW of power.

 <figure>
     <a href="https://media.evkx.net/multimedia/technology/charging/connectors/chademo_1.jpg">